 After a few weeks of exciting talks and reviewing Finance Minister Pravin Gordhan’s Budget Speech, people are starting to have confidence in the economy.
-Taxpayers for example heaved a sigh of relief when the budget didn’t contain any income tax hikes.
+Taxpayers, for example, heaved a sigh of relief when the budget didn’t contain any income tax hikes.

 Consumers do not have to be over-indebted and take out loans to survive on their income

-By making a few strategic changes, consumers may even find money for the odd luxury here and there.
+By making a few strategic changes, consumers may even find the money for the odd luxury here and there.
 Yes, things such as fuel and food are expensive, but start planning creatively; for example start a lift club to and from work, with fellow employees who live in your area.
 You will be amazed to see the difference in your budget if you start to cut on small things.

 If you want to save more money to get by with your present income, cancel club memberships; if you have student loans, consolidate them; and if you are really serious about saving on expenses, take lunch to work; if you buy lunch at R50.00 every day for a year, the total adds to an astonishing R15 000.00 per year!